Clotilde97/Teaching/README.md

 # Teaching

-A selection of teaching materials from classes or workshops which I've taught
+A selection of teaching materials from classes or workshops.